 Traditionally, loyalty programs have awarded points purely for spend, but there are so many other opportunities to use rewards to keep customers coming back and prevent them from being distracted by other, more established stores.

 Consider which onsite activities you could reward.
 From signups and social shares to referrals and reviews, there are many ways to engage existing customers between purchases.
 How you communicate those rewards is also key.
-Tools like instant reward notifications and loyalty point notification emails act as great motivators for more frequent repeat purchase and higher average order values.
+Tools like instant reward notifications and loyalty point notification emails act as great motivators for more frequent repeat purchases and higher average order values.

 Lastly, segmentation and loyalty tiers are a good way of encouraging your existing shoppers to engage and purchase more in order to achieve higher statuses.